-- (1) Open Areas: SMCRA 1G (The Dalles Pool) - (a) Season: 6 AM Saturday, February 4, 2023, until 6 PM Monday, February 6, 2023. - (b) Gear: Gillnets with no minimum mesh size restriction. - (c) Allowable sale: Salmon (any species), steelhead, shad, yellow perch, bass, walleye, catfish, and carp may be sold or retained for subsistence.
-Sturgeon from 43 to 54 inches fork length caught in The Dalles Pool may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (2) Open Areas: SMCRA 1H (John Day Pool) - (a) Season: 6 AM Wednesday, February 1, 2023, until 6 PM Monday, February 13, 2023. - (b) Gear: Gillnets with no minimum mesh size restriction. - (c) Allowable sale: Salmon (any species), steelhead, shad, yellow perch, bass, walleye, catfish, and carp may be sold or retained for subsistence.
-Sturgeon from 43 to 54 inches fork length caught in the John Day Pool may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (3) Open Areas: SMCRA 1F, 1G, 1H (Zone 6) - (a) Season: 6 AM Wednesday, February 1, 2023, until 6 PM Saturday, March 18, 2023. - (b) Gear: Hoop nets/bag nets, dip nets, and rod and reel with hook and line. - (c) Salmon (any species), steelhead, shad, yellow perch, bass, walleye, catfish, and carp may be sold or retained for subsistence.
-Sturgeon from 38 to 54 inches fork length caught in the Bonneville Pool, and from 43 to 54 inches fork length caught in The Dalles and John Day Pools, may be kept for subsistence purposes.
-Sturgeon within the legal-size limit and caught in the platform and hook and line fishery may only be sold only if caught during the open period and open Pool of an open gillnet fishery. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (4) 24-hour quick reporting is required for Washington wholesale dealers for all areas as provided in WAC 220-352-315, except that all landings from treaty fisheries described above must be reported within 24-hours of completing the fish ticket (not 24-hours after the period concludes). - (5) Fish caught during the open period may be sold after the period concludes.
+- (1) Open Areas: SMCRA 1F (Bonneville Pool) - (a) Season: Immediately, through 6 PM Wednesday, January 8, 2025. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 38 to 54 inches fork length caught in the Bonneville Pool, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (2) Open Areas: SMCRA 1G (The Dalles Pool) - (a) Season: Immediately, through 6 PM Saturday, January 11, 2025. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 43 to 54 inches fork length caught in The Dalles Pool, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (3) Open Areas: SMCRA 1H (John Day Pool) - (a) Season: Immediately, until further notice. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 43 to 54 inches fork length caught in John Day Pool, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (4) 24-hour quick reporting is required for Washington wholesale dealers for all areas as provided in WAC 220-352-315, except that all landings from treaty fisheries described above must be reported within 24-hours of completing the fish ticket (not 24-hours after the period concludes). - (5) Fish caught during the open period may be sold after the period concludes.